-If the unlocking function is reprogrammed so that only the driver's door is unlocked (See Programming the remote control (page 27). ), note the following:

-If the driver's door is the first door which is opened, the other doors and the luggage compartment lid will remain locked.
+If the unlocking function is reprogrammed so that only the driver's door is unlocked (See Programming the remote control (page 28).), note the following: If the driver's door is the first door which is opened, the other doors will remain locked.
 All the other doors can be unlocked from inside the vehicle by pressing the unlock button on the instrument panel.
 For item location: See Quick start (page 8).
 Doors can be unlocked individually by pulling the interior door handles on those doors.